pastelsneakers/birthday/README.md

-# birthday
+# Pastel's Cogs
-Personal cog for Discord bot, I don't know Python so this is going to be messy.
-Please leave me alone.
+I don't know a lot about Python or Discord's API, but I'm trying.
+These are cogs for Twentysix26's Discord bot, Red.

+## Birthday
+A personal WIP cog for my personal server.